efsalvarenga/arrival_pcs/systems.md

 | 12     | Very difficult (-4) | 25    |
 | 14     | Formidable (-6)     | 30    |

+Regardless of the type of check, a result 1 or 2 points below the target DC can be considered a **partial success**, or a success at a cost.
 # Harm and violence

 - Two types of a character's vitality: Physical and Mental